Sokoto Caliphate: Scholarship

+Although veiling was practiced, it did not stop women from being educated in the caliphate.
+Many of the women around Shaikh Uthman dan Fodio, like his wives and daughters, were also his students and attained great learning.
+Slaves were encouraged to become Muslims and their children were given Muslim education and were taught Arabic.
+The Yan Taru movement started by Nana Asma'u dan Fodio in 1838 encouraged the education of women.

 Economy

 After the establishment of the Caliphate, there were decades of economic growth throughout the region, particularly after a wave of revolts in 1816–1817.
 They had significant trade over the trans-Saharan routes.

 After the Fulani War, all land in the empire was declared waqf or owned by the entire community.
 However, the Sultan allocated land to individuals or families, as could an emir.
 Such land could be inherited by family members but could not be sold.
 Exchange was based largely on slaves, cowries or gold.
 Major crops produced included cotton, indigo, kola and shea nuts, grain, rice, tobacco, and onion.

-Slavery remained a large part of the economy, although its operation had changed with the end of the Atlantic slave trade.
-Slaves were gained through raiding and via markets as had operated earlier in West Africa.
-The founder of the Caliphate allowed slavery only for non-Muslims; slavery was viewed as a process to bring such peoples into the Muslim community.
-Around half of the Caliphate's population was enslaved in the 19th century.
-There was a huge expansion of slaves due to the jihad campaigns, frontier wars and slave raids.
-The expansion of agricultural plantations under the Caliphate was dependent on slave labor.
-These plantations were established around the ribats, and large areas of agricultural production took place around the cities of the empire.
-The institution of slavery was mediated by the lack of a racial barrier among the peoples, and by a complex and varying set of relations between owners and slaves, which included the right to accumulate property by working on their own plots, manumission, and the potential for slaves to convert and become members of the Islamic community.
-There are historical records of slaves reaching high levels of government and administration in the Sokoto Caliphate.
+Considerable numbers of scholars and the poor depended on the "great houses" for basic amenities like food and clothing.
+Food was prepared in the houses, which then acted like communal canteens.
+Clothing came largely from the payments from the other emirates in the caliphate and was redistributed to the community.
+This system helped Sokoto maintain a large scholar community.

 Its commercial prosperity was also based on Islamic traditions, market integration, internal peace and an extensive export-trade network.